Building a Design System Workbench

 High Ceiling: It’s Scalable

 But just because we care about process first, outcome second does not mean we don’t care about the outcome — quite the opposite.
-Catering for the needs of more mature design systems are several features which make sure that users can create the highest quality of design system documentation:
+Catering for the needs of more mature design systems are several features that make sure that users can create the highest quality of design system documentation:

 - There are documentation components. — The default format for writing documentation in DSK is vanilla markdown.
 But there are several “documentation components” built-in, that you can use in your markdown documents.
 They are purpose-built for the most common use-cases in design system documentation: there are components for displaying typographic systems and color specifications, an isolated “playground” for displaying components in a neutral way that supports interactive annotations and special components for telling people what they should and shouldn’t do.
 There is even a special component that can be used to embed layers live from Figma — change a component in your design system and the documentation updates immediately.

-- It has full-text search built in. — Design systems quickly grow large and navigating them quickly is key.
+- It has full-text search built-in. — Design systems quickly grow large and navigating them quickly is key.
 DSK has a fine-tuned full-text search that is incredibly fast and comes with keyboard navigation support for pro-users.

 - It can manage multiple versions. — When a design system has been in use for a while, there are often multiple products or teams using it.
 Often, not all projects have the resources to always be updated when something in the design system changes.
-For these cases it can be vital that older versions of the design system are still accessible.
+For these cases, it can be vital that older versions of the design system are still accessible.
 While DSK can use any folder as a base, as the design system matures it is usually moved into a Git repository, so that there is a more structured collaboration.
 DSK is tightly integrated with Git and can recognize when its content is in a repo.
 Adding multiple versions is as easy as creating a tag in Git and telling DSK about it.
 DSK then displays a dropdown in its interface that lets users select the version of the design system that they want to look at (and search through).

-It is important to note that all these features are additive — you don’t have to use any of them, if you are not ready for it.
+It is important to note that all these features are additive — you don’t have to use any of them if you are not ready for it.
 The high ceiling does not compromise the low floor.

 Wide Walls: There Are Many Possible Ways of Doing Things